+Major(s):

+UMS Number:

+The University of Massachusetts Dartmouth ("UMass Dartmouth") and the University of Massachusetts Law School ("UMass Law") has established a 3+3 program that enables students to finish all of their undergraduate major, university studies and college requirements in three years and then start their first year of law school at UMass School of Law.
+Students who select this option and are successfully admitted to the program will have their first year of law school fulfill elective requirements.
+Upon successful completion of these requirements, students will graduate with a Bachelor's Degree and a Juris Doctor Degree in 6 years.

+If you are interested in this opportunity, please fill out the declaration form below.
+Filling this declaration form and participating in the 3+3 track does not guarantee admission to UMassLaw and does not guarantee students will graduate in 6 years.
+Students are encouraged to declare this track no later than the end of the first semester of sophomore year to ensure successful progress.
+Students may start this track and choose to stop the track at any time before their senior year.

-University of Massachusetts Dartmouth and University of Massachusetts Law School 3+3 Program
+I, , declare an interest in the University of Massachusetts Dartmouth and University of Massachusetts Law School's joint program, leading to a Bachelor's degree and a Juris Doctor degree in six years.

-Expected Graduation Date:

-Maj or(s): Expected UMassLaw Entrance Date: UMS S Number: Scho majo at U have ool ("UMass Law") has established a 3+3 program or, university studies and college requirements i Mass School of Law.
-Students who select this o e their first year of law school fulfill elective requ is Dartmouth") and the University of Massachusetts Law in that enables students to finish all of their undergraduate in three years and then start their first year of law school pition and are successfully admitted to the program will uirements.
-Upon successful completion of these or's Degree and a Juris Doctor Degree in 6 years. form stud first n and participating in the 3+3 track does not gua lents will graduate in 6 years.
-Students are enco out the declaration form below.
-Filling this declaration trantee admission to UMassLaw and does not guarantee uraged to declare this track no later than the end of the ful progress.
-Students may start this track and choose to terest in the University of Massachusetts Dartmouth int program, leading to a Bachelor's degree and a Juris niors who meet the following requirements are with via the 3+3 program under the following terms: 1. e for a bachelor's degree at UMass Dartmouth by the edits).
-At least 30 credits must be earned at UMass 2.
-Successful completion of all university, college ge, and major requirements for the bachelor's degree, or which a first-year law school course may serve as 3.
-FulfillIment of all admissions requirements no ormally imposed by the law school, including an 4 · of recommendation and a personal statement. better which meets the standards of UMassLaw.
-At least two semesters of pre-law advisemen Acknowledgement of good standing from yo Signature Date
+UMass Dartmouth College of Arts and Sciences juniors who meet the following requirements are eligible for application for admission to UMass Law via the 3+3 program under the following terms:

+- 1. Successful completion of the work acceptable for a bachelor's degree at UMass Dartmouth by the end of the junior year (i.e., no less than 90 credits).
+At least 30 credits must be earned at UMass Dartmouth. - 2.
+Successful completion of all university, college, and major requirements for the bachelor's degree, other than free electives and requirements for which a first-year law school course may serve as an acceptable substitute. - 3.
+Fulfillment of all admissions requirements normally imposed by the law school, including an acceptable performance on the LSAT, letters of recommendation and a personal statement. - 4.
+A cumulative grade point average of a 3.0 or better which meets the standards of UMassLaw. - 5.
+At least two semesters of pre-law advisement. - 6.
+Acknowledgement of good standing from your pre-law advisor and/or 3+3 advisor.

+Signature

+Date

-^{}Please see the back of this form for detailed information on required pre-law advising meetings to fulfill your two semesters of undergraduate pre-law advising.
+Please see the back of this form for detailed information on required pre-law advising meetings to fulfill your two semesters of undergraduate pre-law advising.

-UMass Dartmouth and UMassLaw
+UMass Dartmouth and UMassLaw 3+3 Program Checklist